russellh25/crypto-strategy-analysis/README.md

 ## Caveats
 - CMC free tier may rate-limit; the code backs off with retries and sleeps between yearly chunks.
 Provide caches for deterministic offline runs.
 - Event dates are fixed to public launch dates; adjust `data/etf_events.csv` if you want additional milestones or jurisdictions.
-- No external dependencies beyond pandas/requests.
+- No external dependencies beyond pandas; if pandas is missing, the scripts provide a clear message instead of crashing.